mozsearch/mozsearch/docs/newrepo.md

 ## 1. Create a tarball with the git repo

-This is as simple as running `git clone` to clone the repo locally, and then running `tar` to make a tarball.
+This is as simple as running `git clone` to clone the repo locally, and then running `tar` and `lz4` to make an lz4-compressed tarball.
 Note that it's best to do this inside your mozsearch folder so that it's automatically mirrored inside the vagrant VM instance for other steps below.
 For example:

 ```
 cd $MOZSEARCH
 git clone https://github.com/mozilla/glean git
-tar cf glean.tar git
+tar cf - git | lz4 - glean.tar.lz4
 ```

 If you're cloning a hg repo, use cinnabar: